How to avail loans and scholarship for IPM at IIMs?

 Otherwise, your institute has probably sent a list of bank contacts in their city.
 Call and talk to them.

 The schemes for IIMs have special provisions.
-They are completely exempt from margin and collateral security (for loans up to 50 lakh for IIMs).
+They are completely exempt from all of these. (for loans up to 50 lakh for IIMs).

 No. Typically, you start building your credit report once you get a PAN Card, credit cards, EMIs, or loans (which is usually after turning 18).
 So almost no student has a credit/CIBIL score.

 Banks are giving you this loan for going to a top-rated institute (such as an IIM).
 The basis for this is solely your employment prospects (“Very Good”).
-Hence, credit/CIBIL score will not affect your chances.
+Hence, credit/CIBIL score will almost never affect your loan for IIMs.